-These financial statements are presented in Hong Kong dollars, which is the Company's functional and presentation currency.
+These financial statements are presented in Hong Kong dollar, which is the Company's functional currency.
 Each entity in the Group determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
 Foreign currency transactions recorded by the entities in the Group are initially recorded using their respective functional currency rates prevailing at the dates of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency rates of exchange ruling at the end of the reporting period.
-Differences arising on settlement or translation of monetary items are recognised in the consolidated statement of profit or loss and other comprehensive income.
+Differences arising on settlement or translation of monetary items are recognised in the statement of profit or loss and other comprehensive income.

 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates at the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was measured.
-The gain or loss arising on translation of a non-monetary item measured at fair value is treated in line with the recognition of the gain or loss on change in fair value of the item (i.e., translation difference on the item whose fair value gain or loss is recognised in other comprehensive income or profit or loss is also recognised in other comprehensive income or profit or loss, respectively).
+The gain or loss arising on translation of a non-monetary item measured at fair value is treated in line with the recognition of the gain or loss on change in fair value of the item (i.e., translation difference on the item whose fair value gain or loss is recognised in OCI or profit or loss; respectively).

 The functional currencies of certain overseas subsidiaries and an associate are currencies other than the Hong Kong dollar.
-As at the end of the reporting period, the assets and liabilities of these entities are translated into the presentation currency of the Company at the exchange rates prevailing at the end of the reporting period and their consolidated statements of profit or loss and other comprehensive income are translated into Hong Kong dollars at the weighted average exchange rates for the year.
+As at the end of the reporting period, the assets and liabilities of these entities are translated into Hong Kong dollar at the exchange rates prevailing at the end of the reporting period and their statements of profit or loss and other comprehensive income are translated into Hong Kong dollar at the weighted average exchange rates for the year.

-The resulting exchange differences are recognised in other comprehensive income and accumulated in the exchange fluctuation reserve.
-On disposal of a foreign operation, the component of other comprehensive income relating to that particular foreign operation is recognised in the consolidated statement of profit or loss.
+The resulting exchange differences are recognised in OCI and accumulated in the exchange fluctuation reserve.
+On disposal of a foreign operation, the component of OCI relating to that particular foreign operation is recognised in the statement of profit or loss and other comprehensive income.